detentiondatadashboard/detention_data_dashboard/doc/functional_design.md

 2.
 3.
 4.
+5.
-5. Adding/Removing new data
+6. Adding/Removing new data
-6. Adding/Removing new visualization functionality
+7. Adding/Removing new visualization functionality
-7. Changing the language on the website
+8. Changing the language on the website
-8. Handling website traffic
+9. Handling website traffic
-9. Algorithm for choosing most often created visualizations
+10. Algorithm for choosing most often created visualizations
+11. View user statistics/demographics
+12. Email collection of site visitors to update them on site progress (stretch goal)

 # Component Design